Institute of Chartered Accountants in England and Wales

 The Institute of Chartered Accountants in England and Wales (ICAEW) is a professional membership organisation that promotes, develops and supports chartered accountants and students around the world.
-As of December 2024, it has over 210,000 members and students in 150 countries.
+As of December 2025, it has over 211,600 members and students in 150 countries.
 ICAEW was established by Royal Charter in 1880.

 Overview

+ICAEW works with governments, regulators and business leaders globally and supervises more than 11,500 firms, along with all ICAEW members and students, holding them to standards of professional competency and conduct.